microsoft/vscode-docs/docs/python/testing.md

 Testing in Python is disabled by default.
 To enable testing, use the **Python: Configure Tests** command on the Command Palette.
 This command prompts you to select a test framework, the folder containing tests, and the pattern used to identify test files.

-You can also configure testing manually by setting *one and only one* of the following settings to true: `python.testing.unittestEnabled`, `python.testing.pytestEnabled`, and `python.testing.nosetestsEnabled`.
+You can also configure testing manually by setting *one and only one* of the following settings to true: `python.testing.unittestEnabled` or `python.testing.pytestEnabled`.
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

 It's important that you enable only a single test framework at a time.
 For this reason, when you enable one framework also be sure to disable the others.
 The **Python: Configure Tests** command does this automatically.